 Cheyenne Table with Walnut

 Walnut has bold flowing grains that make a big style statement.
 Walnut graciously shows dark to light patterns that give a dining room a sophisticated look.
 Walnut is crafted in furniture to look slim and sleek with clean lines and a straight cut design.
-It is always popular but has recently gained popularity in more urban types of décor.
-Walnut is a bit harder that brown maple, but not as hard as oak; it tends to be the one of the most expensive woods.
+It is always popular but has gained notable popularity in more urban types of décor.
+Walnut is a bit harder that brown maple, but not as hard as oak.
+It tends to be the one of the most expensive woods.

 Rustic Hickory